 * Click here for rating key

-Table 6 Restaurant Review: Remember your favorite childhood dish?
-A cheeseburger?
-Barbecue?
-Fried-chicken?
-Well...they've grown up a bit at Table 6, a restaurant overseen by Scott Parker, whose dishes don't miss a beat.
-Try the steak and fries with blue cheese butter, the messy-good pork ribs with purple coleslaw, or the fried buttermilk chicken sided with honey-jalapeño slaw and cornbread.
+Table 6 Restaurant Review: Expect the unexpected at this vibrant citified bistro with a kitchen overseen by chef Mike Winston that turns out innovative dishes that pair Americana with global accents.
+We like the Thai pork sausage paired with sriracha aïoli and a daikon relish, the messy-good short ribs with black pepper spätzle, and the chicken and dumplings punctuated with Brussels sprouts and ham.
 Daily specials are written on a large chalkboard that hangs above the copper-trimmed bar, separating the open kitchen from the small dining room.
-Don't skip dessert---hot, miniature beignets that reveal molten chocolate.
+Don't skip dessert --- hot, miniature beignets that reveal molten chocolate.
 A lounge area to the left of the main entrance features a communal bar that seats 15 (usually folks sipping wine while waiting for a table).
-The 80-plus-bottle wine list, overseen by master sommelier Aaron Forman, is one of the best---and most eclectic---in Denver, trumpeting all small production vineyards and more than a dozen pours by the glass.
+The 80-plus-bottle wine list, overseen by master sommelier Aaron Forman, is one of the best --- and most eclectic --- in Denver, trumpeting all small production vineyards and more than a dozen pours by the glass.
 There's also a beautifully crafted reserve list called the Wine Book.
-The Sunday brunch is popular with industry types, many of whom show up in their pajamas.
+Sunday brunch is super-popular with industry types, many of whom show up in their pajamas.